 He gestured toward a sliding glass door and led them outside onto a spacious deck.
 The evening was cool but clear, and the view revealed a yard that was small but impeccably landscaped.

-"I've had contact with the Bureau now and then.
+"I've had contact with the bureau now and then.
 What division do you work for?"
-Grey sank into a lawn chair.
+Grey inquired, sinking into a lawn chair.

 Scully perched on a bench but Mulder remained standing, gazing at a bed of crocuses and daffodils with his hands stuffed into his pockets.
 She waited for him to field the question, sensing the tension in him ratchet up a notch.